bigolu/RanchBot/readme.md

 ##Making posts to a facebook page
-To make a post to a page you ar an admin of, you will need to get a series of short-lived tokens which ultimately lead you to a never-expiring token.
+To make posts to a page you are an admin of, you will need to get a series of short-lived tokens which ultimately lead you to a never-expiring token.
 Rather than do all of that, you can just use the get_token.py script in this repo, here's how:

 1. Create a Facebook app